ENAC Sustainability challenges

 In Switzerland and beyond, issues such as infrastructure upkeep and renewal, rapid urbanization, energy-intensive lifestyles, and the threat of ecosystem collapse ask for holistic considerations.

 With joint expertise in architecture, civil engineering and environmental sciences and engineering, ENAC has a unique capability and a responsibility presenting visions and developing solutions for the future.

 Develop the knowledge, technology and tools we need to anticipate, mitigate and adapt to climate change.

 2. Digitalization of infrastructures and cities:

 Harness digital technology to develop sustainable design, construction and monitoring methods for energy grids, transportation systems andthe built and natural environment.

-To meet this challenge, ENAC has set up a cluster named “Digitalization of infrastructures and cities” and collaborates with the Center for Intelligent Systems (CIS) and the Transportation Center (TRACE)
+To meet this challenge, ENAC has set up a cluster named “Digitalization of infrastructures and cities” and collaborates with the Center for Intelligent Systems (CIS), the Smart Living Lab, The EPFL Center for Imaging and the Transportation Center (TRACE)